 Investor Advocates for Social Justice (IASJ) is a 501(c)(3) non-profit organization that advocates on behalf of a community of investors with over $3 billion in assets under management, whose faith-based values promote human rights, climate justice, racial equity and the common good.
 IASJ’s shared vision is an equitable economy where investors leverage their collective voice and resources to advance social, economic, and environmental justice.
 IASJ conducts programs and provides services for its Affiliates, who are faith-based asset owners who strive to align their investments with their mission and who recognize their investment portfolios can also be an instrument to advance their ministries.
 IASJ seeks to create an inclusive and equitable workplace and foster strong working and collegial relationships among the team.
 Founded in 1975, formerly known as Tri-State Coalition for Responsible Investment, IASJ has over forty-five years of experience with shareholder advocacy and responsible investment.

-Compensation & Benefits: The annual salary for the position is $80,000 – $92,000 and a benefits package which includes health and dental insurance, a 403(b) plan after one-year, and generous vacation.
+Compensation & Benefits: Commensurate with experience, a competitive nonprofit salary and a benefits package which includes health and dental insurance, a 403(b) plan after one-year, and generous vacation.

-Investor Advocates for Social Justice is an equal opportunity employer committed to diversity, equity, and fostering inclusion and a sense of belonging.
-Women and people of color are strongly encouraged to apply.
+Equal Opportunity: Investor Advocates for Social Justice is an equal opportunity employer committed to diversity, equity, and fostering inclusion and a sense of belonging.